KevinMarquette/kevinmarquette.github.io/_posts/2017-10-14-Powershell-module-semantec-version.md

 # What is a Semantic version number?

-When it comes down to it, a version number is just a few numbers separated by periods (ex `2.13.87.2342`).
+When it comes down to it, a version number is just a few numbers separated by periods (ex `2.13.87`).
 Semantic versioning is one popular way to manage the version number.
-If we call the parts of the version `Major`, `Minor`, `Patch`, `Build` in that order;
+If we call the parts of the version `Major`, `Minor`, `Patch` in that order;

 * `Major` is updated when there are breaking changes
 * `Minor` is updated when there are feature additions (that don't have breaking changes)
 * `Path` is updated when you fix or change something
-* `Build` is optional and changes every build if you include it

 This is greatly simplified but will cover what we need for today.
 Check out [semver.org](http://semver.org/) if you would like more information.